nicosrp/dtu-socialdataproject-movies/index.markdown

 layout: home
 ---

-<h1>Behind the Screens: Decoding Patterns in Movie Popularity and Appeal</h1>
+<h1>Behind the Screens🎥: Decoding Patterns in Movie Popularity and Appeal</h1>

 Authors: Manos Loukaidis and Nico Sherpa